kubestellar/kubeflex/docs/users.md

 kflex create cp1 --postcreate-hook <my-hook-name> # e.g. kflex create cp1 -p hello
 ```

+While `kflex create` waits for the control plane to be available, it does not guarantee
+the hook's completion.
+Use `kubectl` commands to verify the status of resources created
+by the hook.

 If you are using directly a ControlPlane CRD with kubectl, you can create a control plane
 with the post-create hook as in the following example: